mxmssh/manul/README.md

 ### Using DynamoRIO to fuzz blackbox binaries

-You can find DynamoRIO release packages under the following link [DynamoRIO download page](https://github.com/DynamoRIO/dynamorio/releases).
-Choose one of the archive available e.g.:
+You can find DynamoRIO release packages at [DynamoRIO download page](https://github.com/DynamoRIO/dynamorio/releases).
+Choose one of the archive available such as:

 DynamoRIO-i386-Linux-7.91.18103-0.tar.gz - 32bit Linux.